 Tuition for Surf Camp is $449.00 per camper per session.
 Surf Camp tuition covers all regular activities, including surfboard and wetsuit use, beach admission, drinks, snacks, and any field trips (e.g., due to bad weather).
 Surf Camp does not provide lunch.

 There is a snack bar at Scarborough Beach and children may bring spending money for use at the snack bar.

 Giving someone the chance to learn to surf is a gift that will pay dividends in health and happiness for a lifetime.
-We are now selling gift certificates for both Surf Camp and Surf Lessons -- the perfect gift for adventurous souls young and old!
+We are now selling gift certificates for both all of our surfing programs -- the perfect gift for adventurous souls young and old!